Children, Young People & Families Practice Programme

 Day 1 — Foundations and safe start

-A strong opening focus on safeguarding, readiness, professional responsibilities and the core foundations for safe and effective CYP practice, with practical learning embedded from the outset.
+A strong opening focus on safeguarding, readiness, professional responsibilities and the core foundations for safe and effective practice with children, young people and families, with practical learning embedded from the outset.

 The central part of the programme blends theory, discussion and experiential learning throughout, helping participants develop both depth of understanding and the tools, techniques and confidence to use that learning in practice.